Analyzing data provided by smart business applications, such as CPQ and CRM, facilitates business forecasting and planning.

 CPQ, CRM and back-office applications require specific data to perform their specific tasks.

-Products like CPQ query and select part names, descriptions, prices, dependencies, co-requirements and other values that are manipulated via business rules, and user requirements are added to the system to produce configured products, orders, quotations or proposals.
+CPQ software queries and selects part names, descriptions, prices, dependencies, co-requirements and other values that are manipulated via business rules, and user requirements are added to the system to produce configured products, orders, quotations or proposals.

-The data in these two examples has been refined and normalised through data analytical processes to render it useful to our applications.
+The data in these two examples has been refined and normalized through data analytical processes to render it useful to our applications.

-Can we expect our business applications to go beyond sorting, categorising, sequencing, isolating and grouping actions?
-We need our systems to analyse free-form text and deliver insights to users.
+Can we expect our business applications to go beyond sorting, categorizing, sequencing, isolating and grouping actions?
+We need our systems to analyze free-form text and deliver insights to users.

 In many instances, this is already happening.
 Let’s look at some examples.